rennf93/firebase-migration/README.md

 ```

 2. **Service Account Key**: You need a Firebase service account key for your project.
 This can be obtained from the Firebase console.
-Place the service account key file (`galactikos_dev-Firebase.json` for development and `galactikos_prod-Firebase.json` for production) in the root directory of your project.
+Place the service account key file in the root directory of your project.

 ---